Glutamat42/Termux-Desktops/Documentation/chroot/debian_chroot.md

 1. First you need to have your device <u>rooted</u>.
+2. Enable "Beschränkung für Unterprozesse deaktivieren" in developer settings
-2. You need to flash [Busybox](https://github.com/Magisk-Modules-Alt-Repo/BuiltIn-BusyBox/releases) with Magisk.
+3. You need to flash [Busybox](https://github.com/Magisk-Modules-Alt-Repo/BuiltIn-BusyBox/releases) with Magisk.
-3. Then you need to install the following packages in Termux:
+4. Then you need to install the following packages in Termux:

 ```
 pkg update